 CAD/CAM software and expertise

-There are two things that need to be in place to get the most from the machines - software and expertise.
+There are three things that need to be in place to get the most from the machines - software, expertise and robust quality control processes.

 Without an investment in software capable of creating the cutting programs to utilise a 5 axis machine's full capabilities, your engineering supplier will always struggle with complex projects.
 The machine may have the capability but, without the software, it will never be used!